 Matthias studied mechanical engineering at Clausthal Technical University in Germany and received his PhD from Braunschweig Technical University while he was working at the German Aerospace Centre DLR.
 Matthias has a strong background in carbon composites and automation and has worked in executive positions in industry and research.

 Siemens is the largest industrial software company in the world, and Samantha Murray is their first Head of Software based in Australia.
 Samantha joined Siemens following a successful 25-year career in senior positions across the Asia Pacific with companies such as Microsoft, HP and SAS, where she managed teams responsible for designing, selling and implementing enterprise software solutions within commercial and public sectors.

 Dr Zipper has an academic background in materials science and engineering with an emphasis on engineering materials, materials characterisation and materials processing.
-For the last 20+ years, Dr Zipper has had senior leadership, commercial, business development and marketing roles primarily in scientific research organisations, including over 15 years in CSIRO.
+For more than the last 20 years, Dr Zipper has had senior leadership, commercial, business development and marketing roles, primarily in scientific research organisations, including over 15 years in CSIRO.

 He has experience in business management, research management, science leadership, research portfolio management, strategic capability planning, business development and commercialisation experience in research organisations.

-He has experience in a range of research areas and sectors including chemicals, materials, mining and minerals processing, polymers / composites, metal production, manufacturing, service industries, packaging, aerospace and automotive.
+He has experience in a range of research areas and sectors including chemicals, materials, mining and minerals processing, polymers and composites, metal production, manufacturing, service industries, packaging, aerospace and automotive.